Covering Science at the Local Level: A Peer-Mentoring Community

 Eligibility

-We are seeking participants who work as reporters or editors (staff or freelance) at U.S.-based local, regional, and general assignment media outlets who don’t consider science to be their beat but who are interested in incorporating science coverage into their work.
+We welcome participants who work as reporters or editors (staff or freelance) at local, regional, and general assignment media outlets.
+This program is not intended for students or science journalists who work for science-specializing outlets

 Questions?